It was ugly. It was concerning. But it was a season-opening win for the Huskies.

 Of course, to harp only on the shortcomings would be a disservice to what Washington accomplished in the second half.
 The Huskies allowed no points, and forced a turnover on downs in the fourth quarter that would have triggered a two-day earache for everyone in attendance had fans been allowed.

-With his team down by three and on Washington’s 5, Oregon State running back Jermar Jefferson, who finished with 133 yards on 23 carries, was stuffed on fourth-and-1.
+With his team down by three and on Washington’s 5, Oregon State running back Jermar Jefferson, who finished with 133 yards on 23 carries, was stuffed on fourth-and-one.
 Oregon State decided to go for it, but Jefferson was again stuffed, giving UW the ball back.

 The game wasn’t over at that point, but the momentum had clearly changed.
 Two drives later, Washington marched 52 yards down the field, took 7:24 off the clock, then kicked a field goal to go up 27-21 with 1:45 left.
 Oregon State threw an interception on its final drive, and the Huskies sealed the game.